 This is a weird, déjà-vu kind of a record.
 A tribute piece of sorts to a genre, if you will.
 Places we already visited long ago, and then left again.
-Sweaty music halls filled with Heavy Metal beats, mixed with thrash, power and stuff.
+Sweaty music halls filled with Heavy Metal beats, mixed with thrash, power, and stuff.
 But that was – wait – in the ’80s, like.

 The tremendous kicks we got out of those concerts were just sublime.
 Right up front by the stage where the sound disappears.
 But then, back at that time sound levels were such that you were deaf and dazed for about three days after each concert.
-These days you’ll have difficulty to find bands of that same ilk that don’t sound too gooey or cheesy.
+These days you’ll have difficulty finding bands of that same ilk that don’t sound too gooey or cheesy.

 But exceptions confirm the rule, right?

 One of these exceptions I just came across is the German band Hammer King with their 2018 offering Poseidon Will Carry Us Home.
 The album forms part of the Nautical Trilogy that commenced in 2015 and now finds its conclusion.
 Incidentally, these three albums also consist of the totality of their discography.

 Hammer King serve us a sturdy mix of typical Heavy Metal.
 Kind of reminiscent of Iron Maiden with a lot of the cheekiness and bluster that the folks from Alestorm usually muster.
 This moves together with a brand of Power Metal that will teach the more synthesized brethren of the genre like Kamelot a few lessons in metal lore.